 ROAD VEHICLES — MECHANICAL COUPLING BETWEEN TRACTORS AND SEMI-TRAILERS

 PART 1 INTERCHANGEABILITY BETWEEN TRACTORS AND SEMI-TRAILERS FOR GENERAL CARGO

+[ISO 1726-1 : 2000, MOD]

 ( Second Revision )

 SCOPE

-This standard specifies dimensions to ensure interchangeability between a tractor vehicle and a coupled semi-trailer, the two together constituting an articulated vehicle.
+This standard (Part 1) specifies dimensions to ensure interchangeability between a tractor vehicle and a coupled semi-trailer, the two together constituting an articulated vehicle.
 It specifies certain interchangeability dimensions, including those of the gooseneck contour, as well as operating dimensions related to angle values.
 The specifications permit the same semi-trailer to be used with either two- or three-axle tractors.

 Annex A gives interface technical specifications for tractors designed for towing high-cube semi- trailers, including ISO containers having an external height of 2.9 m.